World’s First Global Maritime Competition

 Theory 1

 Monkey Island was at the top of the main mast of sailing ships, and sailors had to climb up to free or repair the sails or to watch out for icebergs, reefs or land.
-The act of climbing was compared to the climb of monkeys and so this interesting name evolved.
+The act of climbing was compared to the climb of monkeys, and so this interesting name evolved.

 Theory 2

-According to this theory, it is believed that in the ancient days, cannon balls were stored aboard ships in a brass frame or trays called “monkey”.
+According to this theory, it is believed that in ancient days, cannon balls were stored aboard ships in a brass frame or trays called “monkey”.
 During extreme cold, the brass trays would contract and spill the cannon balls.

 Hence, a humorous reference was established that the climate was cold enough to freeze the balls of a brass monkey.